-Actual remuneration paid to Mr Scott during the period is provided in Note 22.
-Mr Scott is a substantial shareholder of Openmarkets Online Trading Pty Ltd which is the parent of Openmarkets Australia Limited ("Openmarkets") a participant of NSXA and SIMVSE markets.
-Related party disclosures for Mr Scott in relation to Openmarkets are disclosed in the related parties Note 19.
+Mr Scott is a substantial shareholder of Openmarkets Online Trading Pty Ltd which is the parent of Openmarkets Australia Limited ("Openmarkets") which is a participant of NSXA and SIMVSE markets.
+Related party disclosures for Mr Scott in relation to Openmarkets are disclosed in the related parties Note 18.
 Openmarkets is declared as a review party by NSX in order to put in place a framework for managing the conflict of interest that could potentially arise.
 More information concerning review parties and the framework for the management of conflicts of interest is available from the NSX website.